Judge: Texan charged in Capitol riot can go on Mexico trip

 U.S. District Judge Trevor McFadden said in the order granting Jenny Cudd's request for travel later this month that neither her pretrial services officer nor prosecutors opposed the request.
 He also noted that she had no criminal history and said there was no evidence she was a flight risk or posed a danger to others.

-Cudd has been charged with entering a restricted building and disorderly conduct, both misdemeanors.
+Cudd was initially charged last month with entering a restricted building and disorderly conduct.
 She was released on a personal recognizance bond.

+On Wednesday, a federal grand jury indicted her on those two charges and three additional charges: obstruction of an official proceeding, disorderly conduct in the Capitol as well as parading, demonstrating or picketing in the building.

 She was seen in a Facebook video during the U.S. Capitol riot saying, “We did break down” House Speaker Nancy Pelosi's door.
 But Cudd, a former Midland mayoral candidate, later said that she didn’t personally go into Pelosi’s office or see people break the door and that when she said “we,” she meant all of the people who were at the Capitol.
 She said she didn’t do anything violent or destroy any property.